claws-scot/claws-scot.github.io/meeting.md

 Reproduce the work presented the PARTRAC report (uses MIKE 21).
 &nbsp;
 <h5>ECE & NEI ESTIMATIONS</h5>
-- [x] Add Loch's area, volume and tidal range data (Edwards & Sharples)
+- [x] Add Loch's area, A, volume, V, and tidal range data (Edwards & Sharples)
 - [x] Estimate flushing rate and flushing time
 - [x] Derive ECE (any units) and NEI
 - [ ] Understand S: the rate at which nutrient nitrogen is discharged